renovatebot/renovate/docs/usage/upgrade-best-practices.md

 ## Project with five year old dependencies

 Let's assume your Dependency Dashboard lists more than 50 updates, and you have a few `major` version updates pending.
-If your project is this badly behind on updates, you have two problems.
+If your project is this badly behind on updates, you have two problems:

-The first problem is to get your dependencies back up to date, the second is improving your update process.
+- Updating your dependencies
+- Improving your update process

 ### Focus on critical updates first